 Another collision was reported on the OPP Twitter account which occurred near Puslinch, north of Hamilton, Ontario, as shown in the photo below.

-Once again, there could be damage along the underside of the vehicle which could incease the collision severity.
-In contrast, the hood of the vehicle is relatively undeformed, there is no displacement of the A-pillars and there is no evidence of structural intusion into the occupant space.
+Once again, there could be damage along the underside of the vehicle which could increase the collision severity.
+In contrast, the hood of the vehicle is relatively undeformed, there is no displacement of the A-pillars and there is no evidence of structural intrusion into the occupant space.
 These facts suggest a lower collision severity.

 These are just several examples of collisions where more information is needed to confirm that all is as it should be.
-Unexpected and reasonable levels of injury should be left to pass by without further attention, investigation and knowledge of the voting public.
+Unexpected and unreasonable levels of injury should not be left to pass by without further attention, investigation and knowledge of the voting public.